Our Results

 New York City Department of Education

-“I encourage principals to partner with New Leaders because the role of a leader is very lonely.
-You can feel isolated.
-However, my partnership has provided a wealth of resources and the opportunity to be part of a knowledgeable community and brainstorm with leaders who face similar challenges that I face every day.”
+“I encourage principals to partner with New Leaders because the role of a leader can be isolating.
+My partnership has provided a wealth of resources and the opportunity to be part of a knowledgeable community and brainstorm with leaders who face similar challenges that I face every day.”

 Dr. Angela Whitelaw, Assistant Superintendent